CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Proof of Theorem

-In the case $p = 2$, essentially the same argument works, by constructing a sub-exponential reduction of 3-SAT to $\CSAT(\algA)$ (respectively $\CEQV(\algA)$).
-Such a reduction can be obtained, if, instead of the circuits $t_n$ in Claim 1, we construct $3n^{k-1}$-ary circuits $t_n'$ of size $\mathcal O(c^n)$ over $\algA$ such that
+In the case $\exp(\algM) = p = 2$, we similarly construct a sub-exponential reduction of 3-SAT to $\CSAT(\algA)$ (respectively $\CEQV(\algA)$).
+Such a reduction can be obtained, if, instead of the circuits $t_n$ in Claim 1, we use circuits $t_n'$ as in the following claim:\\